Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 The request.sh script sends a request to the service type object created previously.
 By running this, you'll be sending a POST request to an API within the cluster through this service in a loop (Interval of 0.1s).
 *Important: Check the IP of the Minikube and replace the Host in the bash script if it's different.*

+Run the following command in your terminal (in a separate window)
+> bash request.sh

 While the bash script is running, you'll notice an increase in the usage of the pods on the dashboard.
 Moreover, the time taken for a request to be completed will also be slower than the rate at which it is being sent (by you).